That old car sitting unused could cost you far more than you think. Before you leave it abandoned, here’s what every Ontario car owner should know.

 Many car owners don’t know how to handle an old, wrecked, or unwanted vehicle.
-Whether your car doesn’t run anymore, has failed an emissions test, or costs more to repair than its actual value, you still have to dispose of it properly.
+Whether your car no longer runs, has failed an emissions test, or costs more to repair than it’s worth, you still need to dispose of it properly.
 This blog explains everything you need to know before abandoning a car.
-You will learn the legal rules, the risks, and the better alternatives, like using a licensed auto recycler.
-If you want to avoid problems and handle your car the right way, stay till the end.
+You will learn the legal rules, the risks, and better alternatives, such as using a licensed auto recycler.
+If you want to avoid problems and handle your car properly, keep reading.

 A car is considered abandoned when it’s left unattended on public or private property without permission for a certain amount of time.
 Each province or municipality may have slightly different rules, but here are some general signs a vehicle is abandoned:

-In cities like Toronto, municipal laws allow local authorities to tow and scrap vehicles if they believe the car is abandoned.
+In cities like Toronto, municipal laws allow authorities to tow and scrap vehicles they consider abandoned.
 If the city tows your car, you will need to pay towing and storage fees to get it back.
 If you wait too long, the city might auction or recycle it without further notice.

 Fines and Legal Risks of Abandoning a Car in Ontario